wp-plugins/date-today-nepali/trunk/README.txt

 == Frequently Asked Questions ==
 = There is something cool you could add... =

-Nice, make a post on the [Support Forum](http://wordpress.org/support/plugin/date-today-nepali) and let us know.
+Nice then, make a post on the [Support Forum](http://wordpress.org/support/plugin/date-today-nepali) and let us know.